Rhode Island Divorce Lawyer

 The Legal Help You Need Through The Divorce Process

 Divorce often leaves people feeling emotionally devastated.
 Your relationship is dying, and you will need to work through the mourning process, regardless of how unprepared you may feel.
-Make sure you have a team of attorneys to help you through this difficult time.
+Make sure you have a team of divorce attorneys to help you through this difficult time.

 How Do I Get a Divorce in Rhode Island?

 If you are the spouse filing for divorce (the plaintiff), you will need to complete the “complaint” document and a verification form, deliver them to the family court in your county and pay a filing fee (if you are unable to pay the fee, you may ask the judge to waive it).

 In order to file for divorce in Rhode Island, either spouse will need to be a resident of the state for at least one year.
 If you and your spouse have minor children together, you may need to complete additional forms.